If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Putting it all together

 Snakes are fascinating.
-Personally, I think of living snakes in the same way plastic snake systems are used to clean swimming pools, the ecosystem uses them to clear unwanted pests.
+Personally, I think of living snakes in the same way plastic snake systems are used to clean swimming pools.
+Ecosystems use them and other creatures like them to clear unwanted pests.

-When I was living in the foothills around Tucson, Arizona and I’d meet another male neighbor, it would never be long before the conversation would turn to packrats.
+When I was living in the foothills around Tucson, Arizona, in the United States, and I’d meet another male neighbor, it would never be long before the conversation would turn to packrats.
 I didn’t have half of the problem of my neighbors.
 That’s because I let the snakes alone on my property.
 I had an acre around me.
 If the snake came near my house, I removed him.
 The rattlesnakes kept the packrat population in check.

-I’m pro-snake, though I wouldn’t want one as a pet.
+I’m pro-snake, even though I wouldn’t want one as a pet.
 Live and let live, I say.
-They’re a great creature who have an important role in the ecosystem even if in the western-thought tradition we don’t often think too highly of them.
+They’re great creatures who have an important role in the ecosystem even if we don’t often think too highly of them in the western-thought tradition.